-Prayer makes incredible impact and through it we can see the supernatural.
-So why not tap into this supernatural power on behalf of our spouse.
+Prayer makes an incredible impact and through it, we can see the supernatural.
+So why not tap into this supernatural power on behalf of our spouse?
 Prayer is one of the greatest and most tangible ways we can fully love our husband or wife.
-It’s a chance to come alongside Jesus as He sits in the place of honor at God’s right hand, pleading for us (Romans 8:34) and stand in the gap for our spouse.
-Don’t stand on the sidelines as a spiritual battle wages war over your husband or wife, instead get in the fight against the enemy and combat him by covering your spouse in prayer.
+It’s a chance to come alongside Jesus as He sits in the place of honor at God’s right hand, pleading for us (Romans 8:34), and stand in the gap for our spouse.
+Don’t stand on the sidelines as a spiritual battle wages war over your husband or wife, instead, get in the fight against the enemy and combat him by covering your spouse in prayer.
 The enemy is out to kill steal and destroy (John 10:10), this is why Paul tells us in Ephesians to not only put on the full armor of God but to pray, “Pray in the spirit at all times and on every occasion stay alert and be persistent in your prayers for all believers everywhere” (vs. 6:18).
-So here are a few way and suggestions on how to pray more specifically for your spouse.
+So here are a few ways and suggestions on how to pray more specifically for your spouse.

 Pray your spouse would have a deeper relationship with God: If your spouse already lives for Jesus pray that he/she would continue to trust and remain in Him.
 Pray that their heart would be receptive and open to what God is speaking to them.
 Pray John 15:5 over your spouse, “ I am the vine; you are the branches.
 Those who remain in me, and I in them, will produce much fruit.
 For apart from me you can do nothing.”
 Ask God to produce much fruit in your spouse and they would not do anything apart from Him.
 Ask God to increase your spouse’s faith and that God would truly be Lord of his or her life.
 If your spouse doesn’t follow Jesus, pray that they would come to know God, that God would reveal Himself to them and they would accept salvation.